My Manic Pixie Dream Programming Language

 Functional Primitives

-The language that has probably most influenced how I think about
+The language that has probably most influenced how I think about programming is

-programming is Haskell.
-Viewing programs as composed transformations
+Haskell.
+Viewing programs as composed transformations of data rather than big

-of data rather than big stateful monoliths, in my opinions, leads to
+stateful monoliths, in my opinions, leads to much more streamlined and

-language would have to include a few basic things that make this
+transparent code.
+As such my dream language would have to include a few basic

-possible.
-First class functions would be a necessity, in addition to
+things that make this possible.
+First class functions would be a necessity, in

-etc. standard library
+, etc. standard library functions to

-functions to reduce boilerplate.
-Anonymous functions requiring as
+reduce boilerplate.
+Anonymous functions requiring as little syntax as possible

-little syntax as possible would also be nice, similar to
+would also be nice, similar to

 ES6's arrow functions or Haskell/Lisp